Curnow-Lab-University-of-Bristol/Membrane-protein-library-ML/README.md

 ```
 This takes ~5h to complete at 8e+04 bases/s, duplex rate 16%.

 (After the submission of the manuscript we repeated the basecalling analysis with Dorado 1.2.0 using the non-duplex superaccurate (SUP) model dna_r10.4.1_e8.2_400bps_sup@v5.2.0.
 Filtering these SUP data at either Q25 or Q30 recovered >95% of the same sequences obtained from the original duplexing approach.
 There was no obvious difference in the outcomes when using the Q25 SUP sequences in ML.
-However, filtering at Q30 after SUP notably depleted the 'dim' sequences, giving rise to a smaller and unbalanced dataset that gave a slightly different distribution of prediction confidence).
+However, filtering at Q30 after SUP notably depleted the 'dim' sequences, giving rise to a smaller and unbalanced dataset overall that gave a slightly different distribution of prediction confidence in ML).

 # Sequence analysis
 Install EMBOSS and seqkit via homebrew and fastq-filter (https://github.com/LUMC/fastq-filter)